inkstitch/inkstitch/collections/_tutorial/de/inkstitch-logo.md

 topic: "branding-guide" #This is the key we are searching for in _tutorials/002-001-branding-guide.md.
 It serves to include this file to the tutorial navigation.

-tutorial-type:
+tutorial-typ:
   - Sample File
-stitch-type:
+stichart:
-  - Satin Stitch
+  - Satinstich
-  - Running Stitch
+  - Geradstich
-  - Fill Stitch
+  - Füllstich
-techniques:
+techniken:
 field-of-use:
-user-level:
+schwierigkeitsgrad:
 ---
 ## Ink/Stitch Logo